aws/aws-cli/awscli/topics/config-vars.rst

 ``LC_ALL=en_US.UTF-8``, for instance, would give you a United States English locale which is compatible with unicode.

-To set encoding used for text files different from the locale, you can use ``AWS_CLI_FILE_ENCODING`` environment variable.
+To set the encoding that is used when reading from text files, you can use the ``AWS_CLI_FILE_ENCODING`` environment variable.
 For example, if you use Windows with default encoding ``CP1252``, setting ``AWS_CLI_FILE_ENCODING=UTF-8`` would make CLI ignore locale encoding and open text files using ``UTF-8``.

+To set the encoding used for the CLI's output, you can use the ``AWS_CLI_OUTPUT_ENCODING`` environment variable.
+For example, if you use Windows with default encoding ``CP1252``, setting ``AWS_CLI_OUTPUT_ENCODING=UTF-8`` would make CLI ignore the locale encoding and format its output using ``UTF-8``.

+Recent versions of the AWS CLI v2 may no longer respect Python's environment variables for configuring encoding, such as ``PYTHONUTF8`` and ``PYTHONIOENCODING``.

 Pager
 -----